 Golf course designers and managers should identify and use alternative water supply sources to conserve freshwater drinking supplies whenever possible.
 The routine use of potable water is not a preferred practice.
 Municipal drinking water should be considered only when no acceptable alternatives exist.
 In the northeast, irrigating with recycled water may become more common as the cost of water increases and the availability of fresh water decreases, especially in large metropolitan areas.
 Recycled water is defined as any water that has been treated after human use and is suitable for limited reuse, including irrigation.
 Such water is also referred to as reclaimed water, wastewater, and effluent water.
 Using recycled water may also be part of a nutrient reduction strategy to meet the Total Maximum Daily Load (TMDL) in impaired watersheds.

-For more information on the use of recycled water on golf courses, see Guidelines for Using Recycled Wastewater for Golf Course Irrigation in the Northeast.
+For more information on the use of recycled water on golf courses, see Using Recycled Wastewater on Golf Courses.

 4.2.2 Irrigation Water Quality